Bruce Connole: The Jetzons

 Probably the most famous of Connole's bands is the Jetzons.
 The Jetzons was a new wave band out of Phoenix, Arizona whose original members included Damon Doiron (bass), Bruce Connole (guitar and vocals), Brad Buxer (keyboard), and Steve Golladay (drums).
-They played their first gig on December 31, 1980 and their last in July 1983.
-Connole was the main songwriter for the Jetzons, and also played a Fender Stratocaster guitar for the band, while Damon played a white Fender Precision Bass.
+They played their first gig on December 31, 1980, and their last in July 1983.
+Connole was the main songwriter for the Jetzons, and also played a red Fender Stratocaster guitar for the band, while Damon played a white Fender Precision Bass.
 While the Jetzons never gained much national notoriety, according to the Phoenix New Times, the Jetzons were at one point the "biggest band" in Phoenix, Arizona.
 In 1982, they hit their peak and were filling venues all over Arizona and California.
 The band struggled to gain national attention, in large part because Connole's addictions prevented the band from performing and recording, In 1982, the Jetzons released the EP Made in America, produced by Mike Condello and recorded at Cherokee Studios in Los Angeles and Warner Bros.
 Studios in Burbank, CA as well as Pantheon Studios in Scottsdale, AZ.
 The record was released on Pan American Records.

 In the 1980s the city of Tempe, Arizona's musicscene was seeing a surge of many bands who were influenced by Connole, eventually coming into international prominence with the signing of many local bands to major record labels, including multi-platinum recording artist the Gin Blossoms in the early 1990s, fronted by guitarist Doug Hopkins, formerly of the Moral Majority, 1981 and later the Psalms during the early 1980s, before establishing the Gin Blossoms.
 The Jetzons are considered to have helped establish this music scene and The Gin Blossoms acknowledge the Jetzons as a direct influence.